-By Hannah Ashcroft, solicitor in the Medical Negligence Department at Patient Claim Line
+By Hannah Luscombe, solicitor in the Medical Negligence Department at Patient Claim Line

 Cervical screening in England has faced a series of blunders over the last 12-18 months, with the latest reports suggesting women may now have to wait months for their smear test results following the closure of 41 NHS labs and associated loss of staff.

 The NHS cervical screening programme invites all women from the age of 25 to 64 to attend cervical screening.
 A sample of cells is taken from the cervix and sent to a lab to be checked under a microscope for abnormalities.
 Women should then receive the results within 14 days.

 However, this morning we have been informed the Government has reduced the number of NHS labs where such samples can be examined from 50 to nine.
 It has been reported today that there is a “shambolic backlog of samples” waiting to be tested.

 The news causes me great concern that samples may be lost or mixed up at the lab, or simply forgotten about with the passage of time.
 Many women may forget to chase the results if they are not received promptly and it is possible women may be mis-informed when the results are eventually received.

 Only recently did we hear of the tragic case of Julie O’ Connor, an NHS nurse who died last month after she was told a staggering six times that she did not have cervical cancer by Southmead Hospital in Bristol.

 The dire situation for cervical screening was not helped when more than 40,000 women failed to receive information regarding cervical cancer screening between January and June 2018.
 There was a failure to send out letters by the NHS including results of tests, letters inviting women for screening or reminding women that they were due.
 It was even reported that between 150 and 200 of the test results that were not sent out were abnormal results.